camchu2001/my-wiki/docs/AWS/AWS Cloud Foundations - Certified Cloud Practitioner/Module 2 - Cloud Economics and Billing.md

 We use TCO to:
 * **compare the costs** of running an entire infrastructure environment on specific workload **on premises vs. on AWS**.
-* to budget and making decisions for moving to the cloud.
+* budget and making decisions for moving to the cloud.

 1. <u>**Cloud**</u>: most costs are **upfront** and **readily calculated** using metrics such as RAM, storage, bandwidth, etc. → certainty over pricing estimates.
-2. <u>**On-premises**</u>: must consider all direct and indirect costs of running, maitaining a physical server.
+2. <u>**On-premises**</u>: must consider all direct and indirect costs of running, maintaining a physical server.

 <u>Example</u>: On-premises vs. All-in-cloud
 →You cloud save up to **96%** a year by moving your infrastructure to AWS, saving **$159,913** total.